sandiego-ember/ember-cli-101/outline.md

 #### Putting our posts on the page

 So far we have only put some HTML on our page.
-Let's use our API to show our actual blog posts.
+Let's use the API to show our actual blog posts.

 First let's add a `model` to our route.
 One of the jobs of routes is to provide a model to their template.
 Our model should be a list of blog posts retrieved from our API.